-Agedu - Find Out Wasted Disk Space In Linux - OSTechNix
+Check Disk Space Using Agedu In Linux - OSTechNix

 Sample output:

-The above command will scan the disk usage taken only by txt files and excludes all other files in the entire hard drive.
+The above command will scan the disk usage taken only by the .txt files and excludes all other files in the current directory.

 Likewise, to scan a particular path, just specify it as shown below.